 Does it have enough room?
 The house that we recently stayed at was perfect.
 It was two houses connected with a courtyard.
 We stayed with Becky’s brother’s family and her parents.
 Her parents stayed in the house next door and our family stayed in one house, while her brother stayed in the connected house.
 It was perfect!

-We want to buy in a neighborhood that has amenities.
-It will make renting easier and we don’t have to have a pool, since most of the neighborhoods have heated pools in Hilton Head.
+It’s important to buy in a neighborhood that has amenities.
+It will make renting easier and we don’t want to have our own pool (more maintenance is required for that).

 9- Storage in the home.

 If you are buying at the beach, they will want to have bikes, beach chairs, etc… do you have a storage area?
 Garage?
 Car port?
 Area out back that can be covered?